-Nunga Screen is held annually between Reconciliation Week and NAIDOC Week and is a FREE short film showcase that shares and celebrates First Nations culture, stories and language through the film.
+Nunga Screen is held annually between Reconciliation Week and NAIDOC Week and is a FREE short film showcase for all ages that shares and celebrates First Nations culture, stories and language through film.

-Formerly known as Black Screen, Nunga Screen features an entertaining program of independent films for all ages from emerging to the more established filmmakers.
+Formerly known as Black Screen, Nunga Screen features an entertaining program of independent films, from emerging to the more established filmmakers.
 Inspiring docos, compelling dramas, quirky animation, contemporary to traditional storytelling – this film event is dedicated to bringing communities together to share in culture.

 The curated program of short films is rolled out across South Australia to more than 20 regional venues and communities from cinemas to country halls to outdoor theatres.
 A schools program is catered for with appropriate age and curricula day-time screenings.